-Dan Siegel’s hand model of the brain explains how we can use the frontal cortex (neocortex) in our brains to train ourselves, with practice, to moderate the fight/flight/freeze/appease reaction which is our impulsive, knee-jerk reaction to threat.
-Evolution over thousands of years has hard-wired us humans to respond in predictable, but not necessarily skillful ways when we’re afraid or angry.
+Dr. Dan Siegel is a clinical professor of psychiatry at the UCLA School of Medicine and the founding co-director of the Mindful Awareness Research Center at UCLA.
+Dan Siegel’s hand model of the brain explains how we can use the frontal cortex (neocortex/logical part) in our brains to train ourselves, with practice, to moderate the fight/flight/freeze/appease reaction which is our impulsive, knee-jerk reaction to threat.
+Evolution over thousands of years has hard-wired us humans to respond in predictable, yet unskillful ways when we’re afraid or angry.

-Yet with planning, repetition and practice, we can develop new and more helpful ways of responding to stress and danger, particularly in our close relationships.
-With regular use of simple techniques, we can learn to distract, self-soothe, and to emotionally regulate ourselves.
+With planning, repetition and practice, we can develop new and more helpful ways of responding to stress and danger.
+This is particularly important in our close relationships.
+With regular use of simple techniques, we can learn to distract, self-soothe, and emotionally regulate ourselves.
 Using these skills can help us gain time to choose a new response, or if we have already reacted with fear or anger, to quickly repair any behaviours which have caused harm to others.

 Here are some other links for Dan Siegel: